 Looking towards the future

-TAM is continually working to identify private, state and federal grant opportunities to enable Marin County’s cities, towns and agencies to install publicly accessible EV charging stations in the future.
+TAM is continually working to identify private, regional, state and federal grant opportunities to enable Marin County’s cities, towns and agencies to maximize installation of publicly accessible EV charging stations.

-EV Fleet Rebate Program: Assists public agencies that replace internal combustion engine vehicles with electric (fuel cell and battery) and plug-in hybrid vehicles.
-To participate, public agencies must meet the requirements and apply for a rebate through the California Clean Vehicle Rebate Program (CVRP).
-The CVRP program is currently pending re-authorization.
+EV Fleet Rebate Program: The fleet rebate program was developed to assist public agencies that replace internal combustion engine vehicles with electric (fuel cell and battery) and plug-in hybrid vehicles.
+View the program details and application here.